mercari/widebullet/SPEC.md

 ### POST /wbt

 Accepts a HTTP request based JSON-RPC and proxies each converted HTTP request to a corresponding endpoint.
+And User-Agent and X-Forwarded-For in a request header are forwarded.

 The JSON below is a request-body example.